kguptas/OpenBCI-RealityHack/README.md

 2. **Open the Project via Unity Hub**
    1. Open Unity Hub → **Add** → select the cloned repository (root directory) → **Add Project**
-      1. _It’s recommended that all collaborators use the **same version of Unity**!_ See below for the version that we used.
+      1. _It’s recommended that all collaborators use the **same version of Unity**!_ Please refer above for the version that we used.

 3. **OpenBCI's Galea Setup**
    * _The Galea private software downloads are accessible to Galea owners via http://portal.galea.co/docs_